egueli/Aesthedes-notes/emulator/emulator.md

 (it should increment by 2 because sc68681 needs two shadow bytes).
 But in `systype.d` it was set to 0 for all 4 ports (`TERM`, `CRT80`, `CRT81` and `CRT82`).
 A quick fix made them finally work independently from each other.

+### Trying to make GS not terminate

+Now that the serial ports are disentangled, fcontrol seems move forward.
+But, now we get a "GS terminated with " followed by a seemingly random number, and the system becomes unresponsive.

+Firing up Ghidra again, I try to see (1) how does it get the termination code (and why is it broken) and (2) why does GS gets prematurely terminated.
+It might also be that it crashes when trying to run some action triggered by `main` or `fcontrol`.

+Some reverse-engineering reveals another secret: the unresponsiveness is caused by an infinite loop, that happens only if some global variable is set.
+And that is set if `main` is invoked with the `-t` option.
+That same variable also triggers the printing of `STARTING SYSTEM WITH DEBUG-OPTIONS` so it's safe to assume it's about some debug mode.
+With that option, `main` exits to the prompt, removing the need of resetting the machine.
+It also prints the output (stdout?) of CS, DS and GS to `/r0/csout`, `/r0/dsout` and `/r0/gsout` respectively, but so far these files, although created, contain zero bytes.

+The "GS" (Graphics System?) mentioned in the error should be the `m2gsys` executable.
+When it is launched from the shell, I see it running for a while with no output, then waits with the `stop` 68K instruction.
+I can return to the prompt with a Ctrl-C. Therefore `main` might be calling it in a different way, that makes it end prematurely.
+Alas there are no other error messages, so one way to figure out what's wrong is to debug `m2gsys` and see where it exits.

 [Dockerfile](https://gist.github.com/biappi/a7538e38bbdd7f1ea7d33c54112aa22f)